Edwards stops Usman late in 5th, wins UFC welterweight title - WHIZ News

 Edwards (20-3) is undefeated dating back to his previous bout with Usman in 2015.
 The British fighter rose to No. 2 in the welterweight division while accumulating nine wins in that stretch ahead of the title bout.

 Usman (20-2) lived up to his reputation as the No. 1 pound-for-pound fighter in the world for much of the bout.
 The Nigerian weathered a late first-round takedown and turned the tables with a late second-round takedown.
-Usman controlled position throughout the third round, earning two more takedowns.
-Usman appeared on his way to a win by unanimous decision before Edwards rallied in the final round.
+Usman controlled position throughout the third round, earning two more takedowns, and led 39-37 on the judges’ scorecards after four rounds.
+He appeared on his way to a win by unanimous decision before Edwards rallied in the final round.

+“The octagon belongs to nobody,” Edwards said.
+“No man is meant to hold the belt for that long.
+I said all week I felt like this was my moment.
+This is how it was meant to play out.”

+Edwards still believes he has plenty left to prove even though he is now the champion.
+He mentioned repeatedly how he didn’t like how his body reacted to Usman’s attacks throughout all five rounds.

 Paulo Costa prevailed over former middleweight champion Luke Rockhold in a unanimous decision in the middleweight bout.
 Costa (14-2) had lost two straight bouts coming into Salt Lake City.